-The Data used for risk and regulatory reporting needs to be of high quality and aligned with the Basel principles for effective risk data aggregation and risk reporting and supports evolving regulatory requirements.
-Evidence on data controls, quality and operations used for the attestation of regulatory reporting needs to be gathered.
+The Objective – The Data used for risk and regulatory reporting needs to be of high quality and aligned with the Basel principles for effective risk data aggregation and risk reporting and support evolving regulatory requirements.
+Evidence on data controls, quality, and operations used for the attestation of regulatory reporting needs to be gathered.

 The Data Trace Program has three objectives:

-- Ensuring data accuracy for transaction selected, based on documentary evidence
+- Ensuring data accuracy for transactions selected, based on documentary evidence.

 - Testing the effectiveness of the internal control framework

-In order to response to the objective, the Data Trace Program is composed of three pillars:
+In order to respond to the objective, the Data Trace Program is composed of three pillars:

 - The Report Compliance pillar is instruction-driven and aims at confirming that regulatory reports meet reporting requirements and that data feeds adequately MDRMs in regulatory reports.

-- Source population: Data obtained is grouped into combination of attributes to facilitate analysis
+- Source population: Data obtained is grouped into a combination of attributes to facilitate analysis.

-- Sampling: Sample size is calculated using a statistical approach, and individual transactions are selected randomly and using professional judgement
+- Sampling: Sample size is calculated using a statistical approach, and individual transactions are selected randomly and using professional judgment.

-Transaction Testing aims at validating the accuracy of data used for reporting purpose:
+- Transaction Testing aims at validating the accuracy of data used for reporting purposes.

 - Document testing results

 - Reporting: Consolidate testing results and provide conclusions to Management